 In essence, it excelled across the board, with a connectivity to the road that inspires confidence, whether you’re cruising along or looking to put the hammer down.

-Fairlight Strael 3.0 - value & conlcusion
+Fairlight Strael 3.0: value and conlcusion

 The Strael 3.0 frameset costs £1,399.
-In comparison Mason’s 4-season steel road frame, the Resolution (opens in new tab), costs £1,599, and is made using Columbus Spirit and Life tubing.
+In comparison Mason’s 4-season steel road frame, the Resolution, costs £1,599, and is made using Columbus Spirit and Life tubing.
 Like the Strael it has plenty of clearance for high volume tyres as well as bosses for mudguards and a rear rack.
 Condor’s Fratello Disc frameset, which is again equipped to handle riding across the seasons, costs £1,299.99.

 Fairlight also offers a number of complete build options.
 The Ultegra-equipped Strael reviewed here will set you back £3,099.
 It's a considerable amount of money of course, but one that represents value too.
 You're getting a superbly built steel frame that could last you a lifetime if you so wish.
 On top of that you'll benefit from components that are are too built to last, namely a reliable and high-performing groupset and a lightweight and serviceable pair of wheels.